naschorr/rapid-redirector/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/naschorr/Immobile/master/resources/add_regex.png"/></p>
 > This rule will always redirect to the Python 3.5 documentation, even if the link I clicked on was for Python 2.7.

 However, you may see some errors pop up for some of the rules that you may be trying to add.
-These errors can be removed by clicking on them, or by just waiting for them to disappear on their own.
+These errors can be removed by clicking on the X in the top right corner, or by just waiting for them to disappear on their own.

 <p align="center"><img src="https://raw.githubusercontent.com/naschorr/Immobile/master/resources/warning.png"/></p>